pmndrs/leva/docs/advanced/custom-ui.md

 # Creating Custom UI

-Incase if you need to use leva as backbone for your custom UI needs here is an approach
+This guide will walk you through how to use leva as the backbone of your UI while briging your own components.

 ## Setup store provider

-First we will create a StoreProvider which will take care of creating an instance of store and providing it
+First we will create a `StoreProvider` which will take care of creating an instance of the store and providing it to the children:

 ```tsx